What is Speech and Debate?

 Please see the Tryouts page for more information.

 What is the time commitment?

 Much of what makes our team successful is dedication both in and out of practice time.
 Our success is determined by the great initiative of our members.
-That being said, practices will generally be held twice a week for two hours each.
-Extra practices will be scheduled for weeks with tournaments.
+That being said, practices will generally be held once a week for two hours.

 How many tournaments do you attend?

-The team will compete at approximately 15 tournaments throughout the year.
-Each member attends anywhere from 4-8 tournaments a year.
+The team will compete at approximately 8 tournaments throughout the year.
 Those who qualify will then go to nationals.